pydata/xarray/CORE_TEAM_GUIDE.md

 # Core Team Member Guide

 Welcome, new core team member!
 We appreciate the quality of your work, and enjoy working with you!
 Thank you for your numerous contributions to the project so far.

-By accepting you are **not required to commit to doing any more work** - xarray is a volunteer project, and we value the contributions you have made already.
+By accepting the invitation to become a core team member you are **not required to commit to doing any more work** - xarray is a volunteer project, and we value the contributions you have made already.

 You can see a list of all the current core team members on our [@pydata/xarray](https://github.com/orgs/pydata/teams/xarray)